derhuerst/vbb-telegram/readme.md

 ```

+## Usage

+You can use this bot to check public transport departures in Berlin & Brandenburg.

+`/departure <station>` – Show the next departures.
+`/route <a> to <b>` – Get routes from A to B.

+If you send a location, it will respond with the closest stations.

 ## Contributing

 If you **have a question**, **found a bug** or want to **propose a feature**, have a look at [the issues page](https://github.com/derhuerst/vbb-telegram/issues).